GlaszArt

 Here is where we saw a lot more accumulation of snow along the roadside.

 The Mt.
 Charleston Lodge is just one of the hidden gems located at 7,717 feet elevation at the top of the mountain.
 As I mentioned earlier, I have been coming here my whole life.
 It was interesting to see how it looked the same as when I was a kid.
 I have never been here with snow on the top of the mountain.
 When we left Las Vegas, the weather was in the seventies and at the top of the mountain, it was around forty degrees Fahrenheit.
 Now being from Maine, that is considered to be nothing, but I didn’t expect to see all that snow on the mountain.
 In Maine, at forty degrees, that is considered a warm spring day and people are wearing shorts and t-shirts.
-When I had left Maine, there were about two feet of snow on the ground.
+When I left Maine, there were about two feet of snow on the ground.
 Actually, the day we flew out of New Hampshire, it was snowing.
 Apparently, the snow was following us, because it started to snow while we were eating our lunch.
 It was beautiful to watch as it came falling down outside of the A-frame style windows.
 The only thing we were missing was a nice fire burning in the open fireplace located in the center of the room.

 After lunch, we decided to visit the gift shop located at the back of the lounge.
-I guess they did away with it, because it wasn’t there anymore.
+I guess they did away with it because it wasn’t there anymore.

 The entrance to the Mt.
 Charleston Lodge.